digris/doc-openbroadcast-platform/source/application/activities/index.rst

 Filtering the list
 ==================

-The list of activities can be filtered using the **Filters** located on the right side of the page,
+The list of activities can be filtered using the **Filters** located on the right side of the page.

+Click on **Filter:<property>** to open the menu and click on one of the available options.

 .. figure:: img/activities-list-filters.png